jiten0709/MedNotify/README.md

 Update Script with App Password:

 Replace the PASSWORD variable in your .env file with the generated App Password, not your regular Gmail password.

+## To run the application

+- python main.py path-to-file.xlsx